-A healthy root system ensures that your plant will be more drought and heat resistant, have better uptake of nutrients, be more disease resistance, and be able to utilize water from a deeper source.
+A healthy root system ensures that your plant will be more drought and heat-resistant, have better uptake of nutrients, be more disease-resistant, and be able to utilize water from a deeper source.
 A healthy root system also increases the amount of surface area that your plant can absorb air and water vapor into their tissues so they can photosynthesize them for energy production.
 A healthy root system also creates a more stable soil structure because it creates more internal space for the roots to settle into so they can’t be easily washed away in heavy rains or winds.

 The health of your roots will also have a positive effect on the overall growth rate and density of your plant.
 Healthy roots mean healthier plants.

-What are the signs of a unhealthy root system?
+What are the signs of an unhealthy root system?

-The most important thing to do when keeping your plants roots healthy is to provide adequate water and soil nutrients which allows for maximum nutrient uptake by the roots.
+The most important thing to do when keeping your plant’s roots healthy is to provide adequate water and soil nutrients which allow for maximum nutrient uptake by the roots.

 Cultivating properly is also paramount for health and growth.
 Minimizing nutrient-depleting compaction, adding organic matter and good soil structure, keeping watering regimes consistent and maintaining a healthy growing environment all contribute to a positive root environment.
 All of these factors combined help your plants roots do what they are supposed to do: absorb nutrients from the soil so they can be distributed throughout your plant body.